snuzzolillo/FULL-STACK-FRAMEWORK/README.md

 # WEB APPLICATION FULLSTACK FRAMEWORK
-FULL STACK FRAMWORK Based on RDBMS Potencial (MVC where M and C are inside RDBMS)
+FULL STACK FRAMEWORK Based on RDBMS Potencial (MVC where M and C are inside RDBMS)

 In Conceptualization Phase.